MasteryCoding/python-activities/binary-to-ASCII/bta.md

     # find the corresponding decimal value of each bit of 'num'
     # sum it up to the result variable
 	return # the result variable

+    # hints:
+    # The str() method can be used to convert other data types into a string version.
+    # '**' operator can be used for exponentiation
 ```

+If needed, give additional instruction to students about steps to find the decimal value:
+1. Starting from the highest bit, multiply the highest power of 2 IF the bit is holding 1 as its value
+2. Decrement the power by 1 and move to the second highest bit
+3. Iterate step 1 and 2 until the lowest bit is reached

 #### Solution